uqrmaie1/smtpred/README.md

 Installation
 ============

 Change into your directory of choice and type ```git clone https://github.com/uqrmaie1/mtweighting.git```, or click on the green download button to download the zip file.
+This will take up around 78 MB.
 Change into the directory ```mtweighting```.
 With a bit of luck, the example in the next section should run without problems.
 If it doesn't, make sure ```python``` refers to version 2.7 and not 3.x, and that all the necessary libraries are installed.

 This has been tested under OS X 10.11.6 and under CentOS release 6.8.